 The men and women on these committees comprise a wide range of perspectives and expertise on some of our players’ most challenging health issues.
 They are not employed by the NFL and most receive no compensation for their involvement other than a small honorarium (less than $1500), typical in the medical field for volunteer efforts like serving on a medical committee or advisory board, and reimbursement of travel expenses for attending committee meetings.

-All committees now ladder up to an overarching Health and Safety Committee.
-Comprising chairmen of the General Medical Committee, the Head, Neck and Spine Committee and the Musculoskeletal Committee, this committee now has authority to oversee committee efforts and facilitate cross-specialization discussion among subject matter experts, team physicians and trainers.
+An overarching Health and Safety Committee—including chairs of the General Medical Committee, the Head, Neck and Spine Committee and the Musculoskeletal Committee—oversees committee efforts and facilitates cross-specialization and discussion among subject matter experts, team physicians and athletic trainers.

-In addition to these changes to the medical committees, a new ad hoc committee of equipment and field managers focuses on keeping game day surfaces safe—bolstering the league’s commitment to injury protection on the field.
-And in the league’s ongoing mission to make the game safer for those who play it, each and every medical committee includes participation by representatives from the NFL Players Association (NFLPA), including its long-time Medical Director, Dr. Thom Mayer.
+An ad hoc committee of equipment and field managers focuses on keeping game day surfaces safe—bolstering the league’s commitment to injury protection on the field.
+In the league’s ongoing mission to make the game safer for those who play it, each and every medical committee includes participation by representatives from the NFL Players Association (NFLPA), including its long-time Medical Director, Dr. Thom Mayer.

 Below is an overview of how the NFL’s medical committees are organized.